seungw0n/COMP307_Principles_of_Web_Development/README.md

 ----

 #### A3 :
-> Create a simple spreadsheet and implement simple functions.
+> Create a simple spreadsheet with some simple functions using DOM.
 >> HTML && CSS && JavaScript
 ----